-- Have non-study goals altogether: maybe you’ve got a side goal which has to do with advancing your fitness goals, or practising a skill or talent.
+- Maybe you’ve got a side goal to do with advancing your fitness goals or practising a skill or talent.

-Once you’ve diversified your goals, no longer putting all your eggs in one basket, if things aren’t going quite to plan in one area one day, you can still take comfort from the fact that you’re making progress in another area.
+Once you’ve diversified your goals, you’re no longer putting all your eggs in one basket.
+So, if things aren’t going quite to plan in one area one day and you’re feeling the weight of exam stress and panic, you can still take comfort from the fact that you’re making progress in another area.

-Grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.Reinhold Niebuhr
+Grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.Reinhold Niebuhr, theologian

-Finally, it’s tempting to overlook the need for self-care when you’re worrying about your studies, but as the exam stress level creeps up, it only gets more important that you continue to look after No. 1: that’s you.
+It’s tempting to overlook the need for self-care when you’re worrying about your studies and those looming upcoming exams.
+But as the exam stress levels creep up, it only gets more important that you continue to look after yourself.

 14. Make proper space in your life for quality rest and relaxation time…

 This is your time.
-Do things that help you let go and refresh you body and soul:
+Do things that help you let go and refresh your body and soul: